josenk/vagrant-vmware-esxi/README.md

 Version History
 ---------------
 * 2.4.3 Fix, Allow disk stores with "(" or ")" in their name.
 Add support for up to 10 virtual nics
-* 2.4.2 Fix i18n dependancy.
+* 2.4.2 Fix i18n dependency.
-* 2.4.1 Change/Fix output of 'vagrant address' when a single machine is configured or specifed.
+* 2.4.1 Change/Fix output of 'vagrant address' when a single machine is configured or specified.

 * 2.4.0 Add support for 'vagrant address', output ip address of guest.
         Fix, exit 1 on vagrant up if unable to reach "running" state.